 Lockdown Microsoft Project 2013 Video Transcript

-Hi, this is Jeremy Moskowitz, former Group Policy MVP and Founder of PolicyPak Software.
+Hi, this is Jeremy Moskowitz, Microsoft MVP, Enterprise Mobility and Founder of PolicyPak Software.
 In this video, we’re going to learn how to configure Microsoft Project 2013 using PolicyPak.

 I’ve already got Project installed on my computer, and I’m just a regular user here.
 As you can see, I’m logged on as a guy called “eastsalesuser4.”
 I’ll open up Project go to settings, and examine the configuration options a user has access to.
 We’ve talked about some of these settings in the other Microsoft Office applications such as some of the “auto save” settings on the “Save” tab.
 Here we have many of our “Proofing” options and then I have those critical security options such as “Disable macro settings.”